The Fortune Cookie Chronicles

 Then she asked how long had Google been around.
 And he said, “Mm, nine years.”

-After lunch Craig through his investigative prowess figured out which cafeteria, Oasis, former food writer for the San Francisco Chronicle (Olivia Wu) whose work I admired very much, had started working in.
+After lunch my friend through his investigative prowess figured out which cafeteria, Oasis, former food writer for the San Francisco Chronicle (Olivia Wu) whose work I admired very much, had started working in.
 She’s serving up authentic Chinese food, which draws the Chinese developers from around the campus.
 But it’s an educational process for everyone else, since other folk want to know where their egg rolls and lo mein are.
 But she saw it as an opportunity to teach an educated crowd about Chinese food.

 This is how food barriers are broken down.